gitpan/Nephia/README.md

         };
     };

-"res" function returns Plack::Response object with some DSL.
+"res" function returns Nephia::Response object with some DSL.

 You may specify code-reference that's passed to res() returns some value.
 These values are passed into arrayref that is as plack response.